luyibest001/AGMgmtConsole/README.md

 5. Connect Heroku to Git repository <br>
    In Heroku, set GitHub repository the App connected to

-6. Share App key with Heroku
+6. Deploy App with Heroku
    - in terminal under project directory, type in: <br>
    <b>php artisan key:generate --show</b> <br>
    this command will show the APP_KEY value, this key value pair can also be found in .env file in Laravel project. <br>

    - in Heroku Settings, editing "Config Vars", set APP_KEY to be the key value shown in the previous step. <br>
+   - under laravel project create a file call "Procfile", this will help Heroku to identify the document root path <br>
+     in terminal type in <br>
+     <b>echo "web: vendor/bin/heroku-php-apache2 public/" > Procfile</b> <br>
    - click "Open App" to see if Laravel project works in https://accentgrouptest.herokuapp.com/ <br>
    - in Config Vars, set APP_NAME to be "AGMgmtConsole", APP_ENV to be "production", APP_URL to be "https://accentgrouptest.herokuapp.com/" <br>